 This was how ICANN came to be, although for the first fifteen years the US government retained contractual control over ICANN and this is what came to an end with the expiration of the contract.

-The analyst further spoke about the activities of ICANN and how it will now be governed so to speak by stakeholders from private business centers after the contract with the US expires.
+The analyst further spoke about the activities of ICANN and how it will now be governed so to speak by stakeholders from private business centres after the contract with the US expires.

-“I think it is definitely a net positive because the problem before was that one government had special power, which was the US government and other governments were jealous of this power.
-The US government said that it shouldn’t be involved but at the same time the US was in there,” Mueller said.internet community based governance regime.”
+“I think it is definitely a net positive because the problem before was that one government had a special power, which was the US government and other governments were jealous of this power.
+The US government said that it shouldn’t be involved but at the same time the US was in there,” Mueller said.

 From now on, the company that is in charge of domain management and IP address allocation will be acting in line with the decisions taken by a broad array of experts.
 The people at its helm will range from academics to representatives of governments and business.